bklogic/backlogic-project/docs/README.md

 ## What It Is

 Data access service (DAS) is a cross-platform data access layer technology for relational database.
 It beats the traditional ORM, raw SQL and query builder technologies in that:
-- It provides developer the flexibility of retrieving relational data in any shape and persisting object of any complexity as the application needs.
+- It provides developer the flexibility of retrieving relational data in any shape and persisting object of any complexity according to application needs.
 No more comprise on either object or data model; and
-- It provides developer a streamlined SQL-centric approach, where the focus of data access development is on SQL development, the cumbersome object-relational transformation is abstracted away, and the tedious data mapping is largely automated.
+- It provides developer a streamlined SQL-centric approach, where the focus of data access development is on developing SQLs, the cumbersome object-relational transformation is abstracted away, and the tedious data mapping is largely automated.

-In addition, it tends the need of serverless functions and microservice applications for light-weight data access layer, solves the problem of them with connection pooling, and provide a way to externalize data access logic and to pool database connections across applications.
+In addition, it addresses the need of serverless functions and microservice applications for light-weight data access layer, solves the problem of them with connection pooling, and provides a way to externalize data access logic and to pool database connections across applications.

 ## Philosophy